Textile industry in Pakistan: History

-The origin of the Indian textiles is thought to be the Indus Valley civilization, situated in modern Pakistan, where people used homespun cotton to weave garments.
+The origin of the Indian textiles is thought to be the Indus Valley Civilization, situated in the modern-day Indian Subcontinent, where people used homespun cotton to weave garments.
 Historically, the Indus valley region engaged in significant trade with the rest of the world.
 The silk from the region, for example, is known to have been popular in Rome, Egypt, Britain, and Indonesia.

 In the 1950s, textile manufacturing emerged as a central part of Pakistan's industrialization, shortly following independence from the British rule in the South Asia.
 In 1974, the Government of Pakistan established the Cotton Export Corporation (CEC).
 The CEC served as a barrier to private manufacturers from participating in international trade.
 However, in the late 1980s, the role of the CEC diminished and by 1988-89, private manufacturers were able to buy cotton from ginners and sell in both domestic and foreign markets.
 Between 1947 and 2000, the number of textile mills in Pakistan increased from three to six hundred.
 In the same time period, spindles increased from 177,000 to 805 million.